Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 It works but might be annoying.

-0. When adding attachments (or get other pop ups), the keyboard no long writes into signal text box, restart the app fixes it. **Very annoying!**
+0. **VERY ANNOYING!** When adding attachments (or get other pop ups), the keyboard no long writes into signal text box, restart the app fixes it.
 1. Fix build so it is packaged as .deb instead of binary.
 Or at least add a shortcut so it is easy to launch said binary (how?).
 (See seprate file on building signal)
-2. TODO try to collapse side menu with mouse?
+2. ~~TODO try to collapse side menu with mouse?~~ It's possible to collapse side menu with mouse which makes it easier to use.
 3. It is possible to send and receive pictures, but they look very small and blurry (when ui zoomed out max).
 Need to save them on disk to see clearly.
 4. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior (like backspace)!
 This applies for multiple keyboard languages, but "terminal" (virtual) keyboard works.